 In planning and performing our audit, we considered Multnomah County, Oregon's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the basic financial statements and not to provide assurance on the internal control over financial reporting.
 Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be material weaknesses.
-A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
+However, we noted other matters involving internal control over financial reporting, which we have reported to management of Multnomah County in a separate letter dated November 4, 2005.